persians/fullstack/README.md

 ## 9 febuary

+    Accomplishments:
-    Accomplishments: [Made a login / register page along with a database that stores user information.
-Made sure its impossible to get to main page without registering and logging in.]
+    - Made a login / register page
+    - Created a database that stores user information.
+    - Added site protection (unable to access the page without logging in).

     Next Steps: [Make it neccesary to be logged in in order to post.]

 ## 23 febuary

+    Accomplishments:
-    Accomplishments: [Sketched a general template for my site.]
+    - Sketched a general template for my site.

     Next Steps: [Make the username of users that post appear above post.]

 ## 09 March

+    Accomplishments:
-    Accomplishments: [Fixed the post function (was broken)]
+    - Fixed the post function.

-    Next Steps: [Make the username of users that post appear above post.]
+    - added user logs.

+    Next Steps: [Add a create post tab and a manage post tab.]